ReksiGustio/SimpleWalls/README.md

 ## Features

  - Post text and picture.
- - Comment on the post.
+ - Like, comment, and share the post.
+ - Follow system.
  - Profile picture.
  - In App pop-up message.
+ - Custom background color.